TeachingNLP/workshop-book/_sources/keynotes/jason_eisner.md

 ## Speaker: Jason Eisner

-Jason is a computer science professor at Johns Hopkins University, and his research focuses on novel NLP methods.
+[Jason Eisner](https://www.cs.jhu.edu/~jason/) is a computer science professor at Johns Hopkins University, and his research focuses on novel NLP methods.
 He is also the Director of Research at Semantic Machines.

 ```{image} ../img/jason.jpeg
 :alt: Jason